Early neutral evaluation

 Early Neutral Evaluation is only provided at the Melbourne Magistrates’ Court.

-After a is filed, the court may decide if the dispute is referred to an Early Neutral Evaluation.
+After a notice of defence is filed, the court may decide if the dispute is referred to an Early Neutral Evaluation.
 If referred, the parties will be informed of a date to attend court.
 This is expected to be within eight weeks after the filing of the notice of defence.

 Any dispute may be referred to Early Neutral Evaluation but mainly disputes where the: